The Best Internet Cafes in Paris

 Milk Asus E-sport Arena in Paris

-Le Marais is a freelancers dream suburb: parks, cafes, bookstores, something constantly happening in the streets (Read more about Discover walking tours).
+Le Marais is a freelancers dream suburb: parks, cafes, bookstores, something constantly happening in the streets.
 The Milk internet group has another branch here, and this one is bigger and better.

 The cafe spans over two stories and is 24 hours just like the one in Montparnasse.
 There are so many computers at this branch that they are able to host regular gaming sessions for the community.